-Assignment Type Percentage (Points) In-Class Participation (includes active participation in group activities) 10% (10 points) Written Assignment: Case Reviews (4): Case Review 1 (20%) Case Review 2 (20%) Case Review 3 (20%) Case Review 4 (10%) [Individual or Team of 2] 70% (70 points) Final Paper (Your Political Path) [Individual] 20% (20 points) Total 100% (100 points)
+Assignment Type Percentage (Points) In-Class Participation (includes active participation in group activities) 10% (10 points) Written Assignment: Case Reviews (4): Case Review 1 (20%) Case Review 2 (20%) Case Review 3 (20%) Case Review 4 (10%) [Individual; or Team of 2 for 2 out of 4 Case Reviews] 70% (70 points) Final Paper (Your Political Path) [Individual] 20% (20 points) Total 100% (100 points)

 - 1) Participation: Evaluation based on the quality of contributions in class discussions. - 3) Written Assignments (guides for each will be posted to Canvas): - Written Assignment: Four Case Reviews (Format: single space, 12 point font, 1 inch margins; assignment will be posted to Canvas).
 Note: these written assignments may be completed individually or in teams of 2.
-(Format: one page, single spaced, 12 point font, 1 inch margins, citations, and sources). - Final Paper: This is a self-reflection of your political self and path.
+If you decide to collaborate with a colleague on these assignments, you can only do so for 2 out of 4 of the assignments.
+(Format: one to 1.5 pages (dependent on assignment), single spaced, 12 point font, 1 inch margins, citations, and sources).
+Be sure to review the posted Assignments. - Final Paper: This is a self-reflection of your political self and path.
 The full assignment will be posted to Canvas.
 This assignment is a self-reflection AND interpretation of your actions using readings from this course.
-This is two pages, single-spaced, 12 font, one inch margins, with citations, and sources. - All written assignments must incorporate and apply course concepts to provide evidence to your arguments to receive full credit points; and should include citations and sources.
+This is two pages, single-spaced, 12 font, one inch margins, with citations, and sources.
+The outline and guide will be posted. - All written assignments must incorporate and apply course concepts to provide evidence to your arguments to receive full credit points; and should include citations and sources.
 Also, citations and sources are expected for all written assignments.